If you’ve got a reason to celebrate coming up – from birthdays to bridal showers, anniversaries, and beyond – I’ve got just the theme for you!

 Also – don’t feel like you have to offer a full bar set up at all of your parties.
 3 to 5 types of alcohols plus a variety of different mixers will create plenty of cocktail options for your guests.

-For this signature drink menu, we used 3 Master of Mixes flavors – White Peach, Watermelon, and Old Fashioned – plus Grenadine and Mint Syrup from their Cocktail Essentials line.
+We used 3 Master of Mixes flavors – White Peach, Watermelon, and Old Fashioned – plus Grenadine and Mint Syrup from their Cocktail Essentials line for this signature drink menu.
 I also set out a few other Cocktail Essentials flavors in case guests wanted to use them for scratch cocktails, too.
-Plus, the colorful bottles look great displayed together on the bar, so that’s an added bonus!
+Plus, the colorful bottles look great displayed together on the bar, so that’s a bonus!

 One of my personal favs is the Watermelon Mojito, with its vibrant pops of red and green.
 This recipe features the Watermelon Mixer, Mint Syrup, fresh limes, rum, and soda.